 - Any combination of the foregoing services.

-In plain English, impersonal advisory services are products or services that do not offer direct recommendations on specific securities to specific individuals.
-An example of this would be a market newsletter that provides general commentary on the securities markets.
-While the information provided in the newsletter contains specific information related to securities, many times it’s informational and styled similarly to news and other media programs.
-If an adviser sold subscriptions to a newsletter like this for less than $500, there would be no legal requirement to deliver the brochure to those customers.
+In plain English, impersonal advisory services don’t provide direct recommendations about specific securities to specific individuals.
+A common example is a market newsletter that provides general commentary on the securities markets.
+If an adviser sells subscriptions to a newsletter like this for less than $500, there’s no legal requirement to deliver the brochure to those customers.

 When must Form ADV be amended?